KRRISHPODDAR/krishpoddar-10698/README.md

 ---

 ## 🏁 Conclusion
-The Electricity Bill Calculator project successfully demonstrates the use of basic C programming concepts to solve a real-world problem.
-It is an effective beginner-level project that strengthens logical thinking and programming skills.
+The Electricity Bill Calculator project successfully demonstrates how basic C programming concepts can be applied to solve a real-world problem.
+It is an effective beginner-level project that strengthens logical thinking and practical understanding of slab-based billing systems.